 Removing the tape from the lights took the longest.
 This is when children like my daughter who love a good task, come in handy!
 After a while, my helper moved on to playing with her Barbies.
 I would say it took a good 30-40 minutes to take off all of that tape by myself.

+What if I accidentally paint my lights?
 I found a few bulbs that I forgot to cover and the paint scraped right off.
 So don’t worry if you miss some.
 I’m sure nail polish remover would remove it as well.

-Take the tree outside in a tree stand, place a drop cloth on the ground and use satin white spray paint for the paint.
+Take the tree outside in a tree stand, place a drop cloth on the ground, and use satin white spray paint for the paint.
 Cover as much of the tree as you can with the paint.

 You can see the paint in this close-up photo along with a few of my DIY ornaments.